Register Guide for JUUL Merchants

 - If the quantity of items from a restricted department or category exceeds the sale limit, the cashier is prevented from increasing the quantity.

-- The cashier taps 'OK' to dismiss the prompt or 'Override' (if available) to allow the cashier to exceed the quantity limit.
+- The cashier taps 'Remove' to dismiss the prompt and delete the extra quantity.

 Changing Item Quantities